-For further information please see or contact Ms Brigid Allan - brigid.allan@obhs.school.nz
+For further information please see or contact Ms Anna Ward - anna.ward@obhs.school.nz

 NCEA Level 1 / Course code: 11ART

 Entry information: Art in Years 9 and 10 is a big advantage, but not essential.

 Topics and contexts studied in this course: Visual Art at Level 1 focuses on further developing students' practical knowledge in printmaking and painting.
 Teacher selected models are used to introduce boys to how ideas are developed.
 This is an important tool for Level 2.